The Best Beginner Clarinets As Recommended by 200 Real Band Directors

 Buffet is one of the most renowned clarinet makers to ever exist.
 They’re best known for the R13, which is arguably the gold standard for professional clarinets.

 They’ve taken what makes their pro instruments great and condensed it into the Buffet Premium Student Clarinet.
-It’s a fantastic instrument for the price that comes with some pro-level features, such as leather pads instead of synthetics.
+It’s a fantastic instrument for the price, and it comes with some pro-level features like leather pads instead of synthetic ones.

 Buffet student clarinets also come with the acrylic Urban Play mouthpiece, which is free-blowing and easy to play for most beginners.